saccharineboi/saccharineboi.github.io/content/stories/the-spirit-of-god.md

 toward the galactic core---where the heat from the accretion disk sustained the last intelligent beings in the universe.
 He was among the few other fully-automated scavengers tasked with feeding a monster.
-It took millions of years before the star finally found itself torn apart in the only cosmic fireplace left sustaining the dim consciousness of the machine beggars.
+It took millions of years before the star was finally torn apart in the only cosmic fireplace left sustaining the dim consciousness of the machine beggars.

 While following the protocol---as he did countless times for countless stars---the Transporter was interrupted by another signal.
 This event, though